geetanjaliapp/geetanjali/README.md

 # Geetanjali

-**Ethical leadership guidance from the Bhagavad Gita**
+**Ethical leadership guidance from the Bhagavad Geeta**

-Geetanjali is a RAG-powered consulting tool that transforms Bhagavad Gita teachings into defensible, actionable guidance for leadership ethical decisions in organizations.
+Geetanjali is a RAG-powered consulting tool that transforms Bhagavad Geeta teachings into defensible, actionable guidance for leadership ethical decisions in organizations.

 ## 🎯 Purpose